European Inland Ports look at ways to unleash the potential of inland waterway transport

 Response of the European Federation of Inland Ports to the Commission staff working document towards Naiades II

 The European Federation of Inland Ports welcomes the Commission Staff Working Document entitled "Towards NAIADES II - Promoting, greening and integrating inland waterway transport in the single EU Transport area" as a good start for discussing the instruments needed to enhance the role of inland waterway transport in the European Transport system.
-In that respect, the title of the document perfectly summarizes the four important challenges to face:
+In that respect, the title of the document perfectly summarizes the four important challenges to face: - better promote the assets of IWT and help shippers to overcome the "barriers" to a first use of inland waterway transport - pursue a policy in view of safeguarding the sustainable character of inland navigation - integrate IWT into the comodal transport system - create a single European inland waterway transport system by ensuring the navigability of a well defined inland waterway network, taking away the remaining bottlenecks on the network and aiming at uniform rules of navigation.

 The European inland ports fully subscribe the general aim of the European Commission's inland waterway policy.
 Indeed, given the potential inland waterway transport has in terms of sustainability and safety and given the growing congestion problem facing all other modes of transport, it is time to stop the decline in modal share of inland waterway transport.
 Moreover, it is time to wake up the inland waterway transport industry that its leading position as sustainable transport mode could be jeopardized if they do not invest in innovation and in further greening the sector.

-- The financing of an inland waterway transport policy through the Connecting Europe Facility (infrastructure) and the Horizon 2020 (innovation) budgets must prevent that inland navigation is seen as an isolated mode of transport both in terms of infrastructure and operation.
+The European Federation of Inland Ports gives it full support to an integrated vision of inland waterway transport, both in terms of content and in terms of budget. - Contentwise, it is clear that inland waterway transport must be integrated into the comodal transport chain.
+An efficient inland waterway transport policy must therefore go hand in hand with a policy highlighting and supporting the role of inland ports as multimodal connecting points. - The financing of an inland waterway transport policy through the Connecting Europe Facility (infrastructure) and the Horizon 2020 (innovation) budgets must prevent that inland navigation is seen as an isolated mode of transport both in terms of infrastructure and operation.
 It is however important that within this multimodal approach the potential and specificity of inland waterway transport is being recognised.
 EFIP hopes that the projects dedicated and budget spent to inland waterway transport and inland ports will raise in the period 2014-2020 compared to 2007-2013 and that IWT and inland ports will be awarded a fair percentage of the overall budget.

 Possible measures